Thirstums/platify/README.md

 ## Platify
 ----------------------------------------------------------------------------------------

-Platify is a Spotify Playlist Generator for IOS and Android phones
+Platify is a Spotify Playlist Generator using AI for IOS and Android

 ![Platify](/img/PlatifyLogo.png)